-Trigger Conditions Consequence Termination of Reserve Fund The arr ears level exceed s 1.5%.
-The target amount of the reserve fund will Amortisation The reserve fund is not funded at its required level on the previous payment date. not be reduced on any payment date on Less than two years have elapsed since closing. which these occur.
+Trigger Conditions Consequence Termination of Reserve Fund The arrears level exceeds 1.5%.
+The target amount of the reserve fund will not be Amortisation The reserve fund is not funded at its required level on the previous payment date. reduced on any payment date on which these Less than two years have elapsed since closing. occur.

-Reserve Fund: The reserve fund has been funded up front with a subordinated loan granted by the originator for an amount equal to 7% of the notes.
+Reserve Fund: The reserve fund has been funded up front with a subordinated loan granted by the originator for an amount equal to 4% of the notes.
 It provides both credit and liquidity protection to the notes.

-After the first three years of the transaction, the reserve fund may amortise over the remaining life of the transaction so that it amounts to the higher of:
+After the first two years of the transaction, the reserve fund may amortise over the remaining life of the transaction so that it amounts to the higher of:

-- " 10% of the outstanding balance of the Series A and B notes - " 5% of the initial balance of the Series A and B notes
+- " 8% of the outstanding balance of the Series A and B notes - " 2% of the initial balance of the Series A and B notes